hsluv/hsluv-python/README.md

 ## Usage

+> This library does not hide (clamp) floating point error, e.g. you might receive a value outside
+> of the expected range.
+If you wish to display the outputs of this library, consider rounding them
+> for your purpose.
+The floating point error has not been quantified, but at least 10 decimal digits
+> should be free of it.

 **hsluv_to_hex([hue, saturation, lightness])**

 `hue` is a float between 0 and 360, `saturation` and `lightness` are floats between 0 and 100.
 This